All Episodes

 That's the divide that matters.

-I'm getting all this email from people who say, Oh, you don't know what natural born citizen is.
+I'm getting all this email from people who are saying, oh, you don't know what natural-born citizen is.

 No, you don't.

-I know what it meant in the seventeenth and eighteenth century, and I know what it meant in the nineteenth century.
+I know what it meant in the 17th and 18th century.

-And you are out of your mind if you think that a society, if you think that a society borrowing a hundred and eighty-eight million dollars an hour needs to concoct a tenuous legal argument that is no chance of winning, that a man born in Hawaii uh to an American mother does not meet the definition of natural-born citizen.
+And you are out of your mind if you think that a society, if you think that a society borrowing $188 million an hour needs to concoct a tenuous legal argument that has no chance of winning, that a man born in Hawaii to an American mother does not meet the definition of natural-born citizen.

 I accept that you may believe that.

-And one day you may get that to the Supreme Court uh and they will adjudicate it.
+And one day you may get that to the Supreme Court and they will adjudicate it.

 And I'll tell you what, by the time you do get it there, there will be no United States of America because this country is sliding off a fiscal cliff, it's sliding off a geopolitical cliff.

-And it is insane to uh to invent a definition of natural born citizen that has never been understood that way, never been interpreted that way in the nineteenth century uh United States of America, in the eighteenth century American colonies, uh and in England, uh where this phrase came from in the in the sixteenth century.
+And it is insane to invent a definition of natural-born citizen that has never been understood that way, never been interpreted that way in the 19th century United States of America, in the 18th century American colonies, and in England, where this phrase came from in the 16th century.

 This is a ridiculous diversion.